w-pay/sdk-wpay-jvm/README.md

 # WPay JVM SDK

-This project contains an JVM compatible library that can facilitate applications accessing the WPay API.
+This project contains a JVM compatible library that can facilitate applications accessing the WPay API.

 | :memo: | The SDK is currently in development.
 Therefore parts may change. |
 |--------|:-----------------------------------------------------------------|